-The Bank's retail banking business line focuses on small and medium enterprises (SMEs), consumer businesses and commercial businesses with annual turnover of less than N500 million.
+The Bank's retail banking business Group focuses on small and medium enterprises (SMEs), consumer businesses and commercial businesses with annual turnover of less than One Billion Naira.
 Consumer business consists of personal, current and savings account customers and all unincorporated entities (e.g. societies, clubs, churches, mosques, etc.).
 The Bank extends loans and advances in the forms of overdrafts, import finance lines, term loans and leases (for customers involved in sales and distribution of Fast Moving Consumer Goods and key distributors).
-The primary focus of our retail banking business is 'deposit liability creation'.
+The primary focus of our retail banking business is 'deposit liability creation' using customer loans as a leverage where necessary.